-In summer 2016, the Port will begin a $10 million Interim Action Cleanup to environmentally restore and maximize Pacific Terminal.
-This capital investment, currently in the permitting phase, includes dredging approximately 1.7 acres at the south end of the berth to remove nearly 40,000 cubic yards of contaminated sediment and creating an extended usable berth depth.
-Today, Pacific Terminal can accommodate ships up to 640-feet in length.
-This project will expand the berth capacity to approximately 690-feet, allowing the Port to handle larger ships starting to call the Port.
-This project is expected to be funded in part by the Department of Ecology.
+In summer 2016, the Port completed a $10 million Interim Action Cleanup to environmentally restore and maximize Pacific Terminal.
+This capital investment, included dredging approximately 1.7 acres at the south end of the berth to remove nearly 40,000 cubic yards of contaminated sediment and creating an extended usable berth depth.
+This project expanded the berth capacity to approximately 690-feet, allowing the Port to handle larger ships starting to call the Port.
+This project was t funded in part by the Department of Ecology.
 Final cleanup action for Mill A, that may integrate with terminal expansion, will take place in the 2020 timeframe.

 Although smaller than many ports by land footprint, the Port of Everett Seaport is a critical component of our regional transportation network.
 The Port of Everett is considered a strategic port, and is known in the shipping industry for its niche of handling high-value, overdimensional cargoes.
 Everett’s customs district exports nearly $30 billion annually, ranking as the #2 export customs district in Washington state – #5 on the U.S West Coast.

 Further, the Port ranks as the third largest container port in Washington State – third to Seattle and Tacoma, the state’s major commodity ports.
 A large percentage of the Port of Everett’s containerized cargo accounts for its tie to the aerospace industry.
 Everett’s seaport accommodates 100-percent of the oversized aerospace parts for the 747, 767, 777, 777X and the KC-tanker airplane programs whose parts travel in oversized containers direct from Japan to Everett.

 That being said, it’s crucial for the Port of Everett to continue to plan for and construct phased infrastructure projects to support its cargo mix and the job base as larger ships start to call Everett.
-In 2016, the Port’s capital budget of $45.9 million includes $18.5 million in seaport projects, including South Terminal Wharf & Electrical Upgrades, Mill-A Interim Action 2, Cargo Handling Equipment, South Terminal (Wey Co Mill-A) Cleanup.
+In 2019, the Port’s capital budget of $58.7 million includes $24 million in seaport projects, including South Terminal Wharf & Electrical Upgrades, Mill-A Interim Action 2, Cargo Handling Equipment, South Terminal (Wey Co Mill-A) Cleanup.
 Approximately $280 million is the anticipated need to modernize our Seaport facilities to meet 21st Century shipping demands.

 Investing in larger berths couldn’t come at a better time for Everett.
 In August 2015, the Port welcomed shipping vessel Westwood Robson, a 686-foot container ship transporting aerospace parts and other general cargoes from Japan to Everett.
 The newer, larger vessel could only be serviced at the Port’s Pier 1, because its bow could extend into the waterway – 36 feet beyond the end of the pier.
 Typically, these aerospace shipments are handled at Pacific Terminal, but its current berth length is only 640-feet.